A charming and sophisticated destination that welcomes visitors with open arms.

 The Ravello Festival features some of the most talented international orchestras.
 The repertoire changes from year to year, ranging from classical to jazz.

-What to do in Ravello like a local.
+Trip to Ravello from Naples9.
 Shopping in local boutiques

 One of the highlights of Ravello's craftsmanship is ceramics.
-Shop windows are filled with colourful plates, salad bowls, and cups made with love in the workshops hidden behind them.
-Some artisans may even let you watch the production process, a great way to learn about the local culture and traditions.
+Shop windows overflow with hand-painted plates, salad bowls and espresso cups, all lovingly made in the studios just behind the storefronts.

 Ravello artigianato also includes coral and cameos.
 You can delve into it at the Museo del Corallo in Piazza Duomo.
-It shows various techniques used over the centuries to create finely carved precious jewels.
-The gallery boasts hundreds of items on display, including a nativity scene entirely made of coral.
-It's a must-visit place if you're interested in art and history.
+Inside, you’ll find centuries-old techniques used to craft delicate, finely carved jewellery.

-What to do in Ravello like a local.
+Trip to Ravello from Sorrento8.
 Aperitivo in Piazza Vescovado

-Ravello's old town embodies everything you'd expect from a village on the Amalfi Coast: winding streets lined with small shops and churches overlooking the sea, ceramics adorned with the classic lemon pattern popping up here and there, bottles of limoncello proudly displayed, a number of ascents, descents, and stairs.
+Ravello's old town embodies everything you'd expect from a village on the Amalfi Coast: winding streets lined with small shops and churches overlooking the sea, ceramics adorned with the classic lemon pattern popping up here and there, bottles of limoncello proudly displayed, and an endless sequence of climbs, dips and staircases.

 The cafes and restaurants opening into the square are a meeting point for residents and tourists.
 Once, Humphrey Bogart, Jackie Kennedy, or Gore Vidal could be found sitting at a table sipping a drink.
 Even today, you may still come across children riding bicycles or playing football in the wide space in front of the church, just like in an old black-and-white film.

-Taking a ferry is a great way to move around the Amalfi Coast during the summer.
-Departures are available from Naples, Positano, Sorrento, and Salerno.
+Ferries are the easiest way to get around the Amalfi Coast in summer.
+Boats depart regularly from Naples, Sorrento, Positano and Salerno.
 Amalfi is the closest port.

 If you prefer travelling by train, reach the Salerno station, then take a bus to Amalfi.
-Once you arrive in the former maritime republic, change again.
+Once there, you’ll need to switch again for the final leg up to Ravello.

 Keep in mind that Amalfi is the main hub for travelling to/from Ravello using public transportation, so regardless of your destination, you'll likely need to stop here first and catch a SITA bus.

 Travelling by car?
-Take the A3 Napoli-Salerno highway until the Angri exit, then follow signs for the Amalfi Coast and Ravello.
+Take the A3 motorway (Napoli–Salerno) and exit at Angri, then follow signs to the Amalfi Coast and Ravello.
 However, be aware that finding parking could be quite challenging during peak season.

 Driving a car might result in getting stuck in traffic for a long time.
-It's better to rent a two-wheeler, rely on public transportation, or walk where possible and take advantage of the scenic routes winding between the mountains and the coast.
-Find more about this topic at point 2.
+It's better to rent a scooter, rely on public transport, or walk where possible and take advantage of the scenic routes winding between the mountains and the coast.
+Find more about this topic at point 5.

 Ravello's closest beach, Spiaggia di Castiglione, sits right on the border with Atrani and boasts breathtaking scenery.
-Sheltered by a rocky promontory and a vibrant vegetation, it's not very large, offering both free and equipped sections.
+Sheltered by a rocky promontory and a vibrant vegetation, it's not very large, with a mix of free beach and serviced lido areas.
 Generally, it isn't so crowded.

-To reach the beach, you can either take a scenic boat ride or make the descent on foot.
+To reach it, you can either take a scenic boat ride or make the descent on foot.
 Keep in mind that Ravello is perched around 350 meters above sea level, so be prepared for quite a few steps to walk.

 The location is truly unique and picturesque, flanked on one side by the elegant buildings of Ravello and on the other by the silhouette of Atrani, with the Santa Maria Maddalena church and its towering bell tower standing out.